bzeller/atlaspack/README.md

   of the input images gaps may be visible
 - The implementation to extract a image from the texture atlas is missing
 - Plugin loading could be implemented to make the use of Backends more flexible
+- In case the application exits with a "No space left on device error", the output image was too big, so the ImageMagick backend rejected to create it.
+This behaviour could be changed by implementing a different backend that supports the creation of extremely large files.

 Using the tool
 --------------------------